Broken Arrow

 ⏱️ Runtime & Duration

-The total runtime of Broken Arrow is 108 minutes (1h 48m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Broken Arrow (1996) is 108 minutes (1h 48m).
+Directed by John Woo, the film runs for 108 minutes in its complete theatrical version.

 Verdict Summary